 What is PACE?

-PACE (Public Art Community Engagement) Neighbors is a 1.5-year grant-funded program designed to support a cohort of local artists in making temporary public art projects to engage Lancaster city residents in discovering the connections between art and civic government.
+PACE (Public Art Community Engagement) Neighbors was a 1.5-year grant-funded program designed to support a cohort of local artists in making temporary public art projects to engage Lancaster city residents in discovering the connections between art and civic government.

-PACE Neighbors is funded by the National Endowment for the Arts, a federal agency; Franklin & Marshall College; The City of Lancaster’s Comprehensive Plan, the Lancaster County Community Foundation; the High Family Foundation; and the Rick and Gail Gray Fund.
+PACE Neighbors was funded by the National Endowment for the Arts, a federal agency; Franklin & Marshall College; The City of Lancaster’s Comprehensive Plan, the Lancaster County Community Foundation; the High Family Foundation; and the Rick and Gail Gray Fund.

 “PACE Neighbors will be key to creatively connecting our community to our comprehensive planning process.
 I am excited to see local artists bring their talents to these conversations.”